 How to Become a Transcriptionist – Transcribe Anywhere Review

-Transcribing is a great job based on its flexibility and pay.
+Transcribing is a great way to make money from home based on its flexibility and pay.
 Transcriptionists listen to audio files and record (type) what they hear.
 Have you ever considered this as a career?

 She took the course Transcribe AnyWhere and started making money shortly after.

-If you’re looking for companies hiring transcriptionist, scroll down to to the bottom.
+If you’re looking for companies hiring transcriptionist now, you can scroll down to to the bottom to view.

 I started the interview talking about the course.